trevorbicewebdesign/Mothership/README.md

 - **setPaymentLocked(int $paymentId)**: Sets the payment record as locked (read-only).
 - **setPaymentUnlocked(int $paymentId)**: Unlocks the payment record for editing.
 - **recalculatePaymentStatus(int $paymentId)**: Calculates and returns the appropriate status for a payment based on its allocations and current state.
+- **onPaymentCompleted($payment)**: Method called when the payment status is set to `Completed`.
+It process the downstream processes related to payments becoming completed.
+This method calls the event `onPaymentComplete` which plugins can tie into.

 ## Domains Helper